assyrianic/Tagha/README.md

 * small.
 The runtime environment static library is only <50kb.
 * Tagha is not natively threaded, this is by design, this is so any developer can thread Tagha in anyway they wish whether by having a single VM instance run multiple scripts in a multi-threaded way OR use an array of Tagha VM instances each running their own scripts in a threaded manner.
 * Speed, tagha is very fast for a virtual machine that does not use a JIT.
+* Memory safe, tagha can sandbox scripts that have safemode enabled.

 # How to Build Tagha
 Tagha's repo contains many build scripts.
 If you simply want a working static library and not have to fuss about...